Parliament of New South Wales: Composition and powers

 The legislative authority, the King-in-Parliament, has three separate elements: the monarch; the Legislative Assembly; and the Legislative Council.
-This authority is granted by section 5 of the Constitution Act 1902; an Act that itself was passed by the NSW Parliament under the authority granted to it from the Constitution Act 1855.
-This was an Act originating from a bill from the pre-responsible government Legislative Council, that was slightly modified and given the force of law by an Act of the UK Parliament.
+This authority is granted by section 5 of the Constitution Act 1902; an Act that itself was passed by the NSW Parliament under the authority granted to it from the New South Wales Constitution Act 1855 (Imp).
+This was an act originating from a bill from the pre-responsible government Legislative Council, that was slightly modified and given the force of law as an act of the UK Parliament.